spider-themes/bbp-core/readme.txt

 2. BBP Core Settings

 == Changelog ==

+= 1.3.2 (13 August 2025) =
+Fixed: Resolved attachment field visibility issue
+Tweaked: Forum Tabs widget design improved
+Tweaked: Added the function "bbpc_get_opt()" for CSF settings where it was missing
+Tweaked: Assets folder re-structured (admin CSS and JS files kept in a separate folder "admin")
+Tweaked: Removed some unnecessary assets (normalize.js, fontawesome.css etc)
+Tweaked: Made the non translatable strings to translatable
+Tweaked: Function prefix added which functions don't have prefix to avoid conflict with other plugins and themes
+Enhanced: Compatibility improved with the Docy theme dark mode
+Updated: Freemius SDK updated to 2.12.1

 = 1.3.1 (16 June 2025) =
 Fixed: Deprecation warning by wrapping attachment files in hook